-3.1.10.2 Storm Wind Conditions
+3.3.8.2 Storm Wind Conditions

 For this study, Oceanweather, Inc. developed meteorological forcing for 36 tropical and extratropical storms.
-All wind velocity fields represent the 30-minute average velocity1 at 10-m above the water surface.
+All wind velocity fields represent the 30-minute average velocity at 10-m above the water surface.
 Tropical wind and barometric pressure fields were developed using a Planetary Boundary Layer (PBL) model, a tropical cyclone model (Thompson and Cardone, 1996).
 PBL describes the vortex pressure field using existing historical information on storm track, central pressure deficit, and other parameters.

 Storm tracks and initial estimates of intensity for each of the 14 tropical storms were taken, with some modification, from the NOAA Tropical Prediction Center's database (Jarvinen et al., 1984).
-Surface winds generated from PBL were then imported into a graphical interface at 6-hourly intervals and evaluated against available surface data and aircraft reconnaissance wind observations adjusted to the surface as described by Powell and Black (1989).
-This process was iterated until a solution for the surface wind fields that is most consistent with all of the available data was achieved.
-The final wind field is this best fit model solution.
-Maximum PBL wind speeds near landfall on Long Island are given in Table 3-8.
+Surface winds generated from PBL were then imported into a graphical interface at 6-hourly intervals and evaluated against available surface data and aircraft reconnaissance wind observations adjusted to the surface as described by

-1 Wind speeds used with the Saffir-Simpson Hurricane Scale are 1-min.
+&lt;sup>1 Wind speeds used with the Saffir-Simpson Hurricane Scale are 1-min.
 The 3-min to 1-min conversion is 1.2.